<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Screenshot of GMail

-Advantages of Gmail Read Receipts
+The Top Benefits of Read Receipts

-Disadvantages of Gmail Read Receipts
+Common Disadvantages of Read Receipts

 • No return notification guarantee: If the recipient's admin controls don't allow automatic receipts, there's no guarantee that they will manually approve the request.